-An optional pH battery powered sensor is available for use with the Q45 system that outputs a nominal signal of 0.3-1.5 VDC proportional to pH over a range of 0-14 pH units.
-The Q22P is also available and outputs a standard 4-20 mA analog signal.
-Both sensors are shipped with a protective rubber boot containing a small amount of salt solution to keep the glass elements in good condition and ready for use.
+An optional battery powered pH sensor is available for use with the Q45H system that outputs a nominal signal of 0.3-1.5 VDC proportional to pH over a range of 0-14 pH units.
+The Q22P pH sensor is also available and outputs a standard 4-20 mA analog signal.
+The sensor is shipped with a protective rubber boot containing a small amount of salt solution to keep the glass elements in good condition and ready for use.